nityanand22/DevTinder/README.md

 - add api level validation pn patch request and signup post api
 - add api validation for each fields
   (its called data sanitization)
+- explore validator libary functions and use for validations in schema